Enhancing Arabic Sign Language Recognition using Deep Learning

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: The present time, Sign language is very important for people who suffer from hearing loss or who cannot speak.
-Normal humans tend to disregard the significance of signal language, which is a mere supply of communique to mute and deaf societies.
-So, this study proposes a developed model for sign Language Recognition for Arabic using the Deep learning Convolutional Neural Network (CNN) algorithm.
-Then set the algorithm by developing programming on Open-CV, using Python language.
+Abstract: In the present time, Sign language is essential for people who suffer from hearing loss or who cannot speak.
+Normal humans tend to overlook the significance of sign language, which is a vital means of communication for deaf and mute individuals.
+This study proposes a developed model for sign language recognition in Arabic using the Deep learning Convolutional Neural Network (CNN) algorithm.
+Then, set up the algorithm by developing a program using OpenCV and the Python language.
 The dataset contains 54049 snapshots of Arabic signal language alphabets.
-The 32 folders were created, and each one of them included 1500 images incorporating hand gestures in at-variance environments.
-The data set was divided into a training section with a percentage of 70 %, a section for testing with a percentage of 20 %, and a section for validation with a percentage of 10 %.
-The results show that the suggested model achieved an accuracy rate of 94.8%, and it has proven its effectiveness and success, especially after being tried and tested by several users and obtaining their comments and feedback.
+The 32 folders were created, each containing 1,500 images that incorporated hand gestures in various environments.
+The dataset was divided into a training set (70%), a testing set (20%), and a validation set (10%).
+The results show that the suggested model achieved an accuracy rate of 94.8%, demonstrating its effectiveness and success, particularly after being tried and tested by several users and receiving their comments and feedback.

 Keywords: Arabic Language, CNN Classification, Deep Learning, Image Classification.